tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK4.md

 ## Task 3: Environment Variables and execve()

-The guide lets us know that `execve()` is a function that allows us to load and execute a new command, all the while the process's data is completely replaced by the process of the command ran.
+> `execve()` is a function that allows us to load and execute a new command, all the while the process's data is completely replaced by the process of the command ran.

 To test the behaviour of this command, we compiled and ran myenv.c twice.